recoilphp/recoil/README.md

 }
 ```

-## Cooperating with ReactPHP
+## Cooperating with React

-**Recoil** includes several features to allow interoperability with ReactPHP.
+**Recoil** includes several features to allow interoperability with React and conventional React applications.

 ### Streams

-[ReactPHP streams](https://github.com/reactphp/stream) can be adapted into **Recoil** streams using [ReadableReactStream](src/Icecave/Recoil/Stream/ReadableReactStream.php)
+[React streams](https://github.com/reactphp/stream) can be adapted into **Recoil** streams using [ReadableReactStream](src/Icecave/Recoil/Stream/ReadableReactStream.php)
 and [WritableReactStream](src/Icecave/Recoil/Stream/WritableReactStream.php).

 ### Promises

-[ReactPHP promises](https://github.com/reactphp/promise) can be yielded directly from a coroutine.
+[React promises](https://github.com/reactphp/promise) can be yielded directly from a coroutine.
 The promise is
 adapted into a [PromiseCoroutine](src/Icecave/Recoil/Coroutine/PromiseCoroutine.php) instance and the calling coroutine
 is resumed once the promise has been fulfilled.